Everest Base Camp Trek

 Namche is tucked away between two ridges amidst the giant peaks of the Khumbu and has an abundance of lodges, tea shops, and souvenir shops.
 It is an ideal place to spend a day, acclimatizing to the new altitude before heading off towards Tengboche.

-To acclimatize, you visit Khunde Hospital set up by Sir Edmund Hillary, or take a one-hour walk up to the Everest View Hotel above Namche for the sunset view of Ama Dablam, Nuptse, Lhotse, and Everest.
-We then go to Khumjung where we visit a school established by Hillary.
+To acclimatize, you visit Khunde Hospital, set up by Sir Edmund Hillary, or take a one-hour walk up to the Everest View Hotel above Namche for the sunset view of Ama Dablam, Nuptse, Lhotse, and Everest.
+We then go to Khumjung, where we visit a school established by Hillary.

-We begin our hike after enjoying lunch; bypassing the route of Khimde.
+We begin our hike after enjoying lunch, bypassing the route of Khimde.
 There are also good views from the National Park Centre and Museum just above the town.
 After going through our acclimatization drills, we head down to our lodge for some beers & good sleep.

 Walking Distance: